UK Web Focus

 How Higher Education Uses Social Media [Infographic]: US and UK Comparisons

-Posted by Brian Kelly (UK Web Focus) on 3 February 2012
+Posted by Brian Kelly on 3 Feb 2012

 A post on How Higher Education Uses Social Media [INFOGRAPHIC] published two hours ago by Mashable.com provides an infographic on how US universities are using social media services.